Computer-controlled Vehicle System: CVS

 Following the successful demonstration at the Tokyo Motor Show, MITI provided funding for development of a full-sized version of the same system at Higashimurayama, built on top of an existing car test track and former racetrack.
 Several other Japanese companies were already in the process of developing PRT systems, either self-designed or using licensed US designs, but the "traffic game" design, with its crossing guideway network and ability to deal with traffic made it uniquely advanced.

 Basic track layout was completed by the middle of 1972 and construction of the short guideway section for the maintenance yard was completed by that autumn.
 Testing of frameless chassis started soon after.
 Construction of the rest of the track was completed by the autumn of 1973.
 The test track was 2 km long and about 200 m across, in the form of a large oval loop.
 In the center of the loop was a grid of crossing lines and several passenger stations at a 100 m spread, along with the maintenance and control facilities.
 The top portion of the loop was used for high-speed tests, while the bottom included two parallel tracks for lane-changing experiments.
-In total, the track containted 4.8 km of guideway.
+In total, the track contained 4.8 km of guideway.

 The system originally envisioned a 100-vehicle mixed fleet, but rampant inflation in the 1970s led to budget cutbacks that were made good by reducing the fleet to 60.
 The basic passenger vehicle emerged as a four-person design that looked like a minivan with no "hood" area for the engine.
 Since the emergency braking was extremely powerful, passengers were seated facing to the rear, and Japanese law already precluded standing in automated vehicles.
 In some versions, two of the four seats could be folded to allow larger loads, like prams or bicycles.
 CVS also tested light cargo vehicles, carrying between 300 and 400 kg.
 Three types of cargo bodies were tried; a flatbed version for palleted cargo that was loaded using two conveyor belts on a trackside "station", another was similar to a pickup truck with a box end, and the last was an enclosed postal van.

 CVS also developed a dual-mode version of the vehicle, which they demonstrated at Expo '75 on Okinawa in July 1975.
 This version allowed potential customers to purchase a vehicle and drive it like a normal car for short distances at low speeds using battery power.
 For longer distances and higher speeds, the car would be driven onto the guideway, which would provide the higher power and automated guidance needed for higher speeds.
 Expo also hosted a larger group rapid transit system from Kobe Steel, which was a licensed version of the Alden staRRcar being built by Boeing Vertol.